Vitreous body: Biochemical properties

 Its composition is similar to that of the cornea, but the vitreous contains very few cells.
 It is composed mostly of phagocytes, which remove unwanted cellular debris in the visual field, and hyalocytes, which turn over the hyaluronan.

-The vitreous humour contains no blood vessels, and 98–99% of its volume is water (as opposed to only 75% in the cornea).
+The vitreous humour contains no blood vessels, and 98–99% of its volume is water.
 In addition to water, the vitreous consists of salts, sugars, vitrosin (a type of collagen), a network of collagen type II fibrils with glycosaminoglycan, hyaluronan, opticin, and a wide array of proteins.
 Despite having little solid matter, the fluid is substantial enough to fill the eye and give it its spherical shape.
 This contrasts with the aqueous humour, which is more fluid, and the lens, on the other hand, which is elastic in nature and is tightly packed with cells.
 The vitreous humour has a viscosity two to four times that of water, giving it a gelatinous consistency.
 It has a refractive index of 1.336.

 Development

-The vitreous fluid is not present at birth (the eye being filled with only the gel-like vitreous body), but found after age 4-5, and increases in size thereafter.
+The vitreous fluid is not present at birth (the eye being filled with only the gel-like vitreous body), but found after age 4–5, and increases in size thereafter.

 Produced by cells in the non-pigmented portion of the ciliary body, the vitreous humour is derived from embryonic mesenchyme cells, which degenerate after birth.

 The nature and composition of the vitreous humour changes over the course of life.
 In adolescence, the vitreous cortex becomes more dense and vitreous tracts develop; and in adulthood, the tracts become better defined and sinuous.
 Central vitreous liquefies, fibrillar degeneration occurs, and the tracts break up (syneresis).

 Coarse strands develop with ageing.
 The gel volume decreases with age, and the liquid volume increases.
 The cortex may disappear at sites, allowing liquid vitreous to extrude adjacently into the potential space between vitreous cortex and retina (vitreous detachment).